jbcodeforce/aws-studies/docs/sa/saas.md

 **Figure 5**

 Some of those services will use AWS managed services like DynamoDB to persist tenant and user data, Cognito for authentication to their platform, EFS for sharing file, S3...

+The figure above demonstrates that the control-plane services are replicated into different availability zone, inside of the same EKS cluster.

 Bridge or Pool runs in the SaaS vendor VPC, and Web and App tiers are shared and persist data in same DB (may be different schema or a dedicated tenantID column in tables).